mia-cx/docs/content/Projects/canvas/index.md

 ### User engagement

 Visitors and other canvas users should be able to interact with posts on the platform through the usual _like_, _comment_, _repost_ and _subscribe_ methods.
 On top of that I want to make this a hotspot for curators by adding "collections".
 Collections will be similar to playlists or "lists", but the best analog is the Collections feature from the defunct [Google+](https://en.wikipedia.org/wiki/Google%2B).
 The standout difference between canvas collections and lists on other platforms is that users can follow collections like they would users, so that they see posts that are added to these collections on their feed.
 It would be cool to also allow for curators to add artists or labels to collections so it auto-populates a collection's feed with posts from these artists, like a "follow-list".
 Though, I will have to think about a way to let users "exclude" artists from a collection they follow so those artists' posts don't show up in that user's feed, even though they're in a collection that that user follows.
+There should also be a special type of collection which is functionally identical to a playlist, but curators can connect their canvas account with accounts on other streaming platforms and sync their playlists across streaming platforms.

 ## The road to get there